-As a result, the WSLCB reorganized this section of rule, and proposes to retain the current minimum of four separate subsamples from each marijuana flower lot up to five pounds.
-Similarly, certified labs may still retrieve samples from a marijuana licensee's premise and transport those samples.
+Certified labs may still retrieve samples from a marijuana licensee's premise and transport those samples.
 Labs may also continue to return any unused portion of the samples, and the proposal provides that labs may also destroy any unused portion of the samples, as well.
-Additionally, language regarding sampling and adulteration was updated, simplified and reorganized without substantive impact on current requirements.
+Additionally, language regarding sampling and adulteration has been updated, simplified and reorganized without substantive impact on current requirements.